watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The document does not define any new protocol but defines an architecture for providing SFC with SR-aware functions that satisfy several requirements described in section 3.1.

 # Terminology

 ## Related RFCs and Internet-Drafts

 This document uses terminologies defined in the following documents:

 * {{!RFC5440}} describes the Path Computation Element Communication Protocol (PCEP) and defines the following terms: Path Computation Client (PCC), Path Computation Element (PCE), and Traffic Engineering Database (TED).
 * {{!RFC7426}} describes the Software-Defined Networking layer architecture and defines the following terms: Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), and Application Plane (AP).
 * {{!RFC7665}} describes the SFC architecture and defines the following terms: SFC, SFC Proxy, service classification function, and SFC control plane.
 * {{!RFC8402}} describes the Segment Routing architecture and defines the following terms: Segment Routing (SR), SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, and SR controller.
-* {{!RFC8568}} describes open research challenges for network virtualization including ETSI NFV Framework and defines following terms: Virtualized Network Function (VNF), VNF Manager and Virtualized Infrastructure Manager (VIM).
+* {{!RFC8568}} describes open research challenges for network virtualization including ETSI NFV Framework and defines thr following terms: Virtualized Network Function (VNF), VNF Manager, and Virtualized Infrastructure Manager (VIM).
 * {{!RFC8754}} describes the encoding of IPv6 segments in the SRH and defines the following terms: SR source node, transit node, and SR segment endpoint node.
 * {{!RFC8986}} describes the main SRv6 behaviors and defines the following terms: SRv6 SID function and SRv6 Endpoint behavior.
 * {{!RFC9256}} describes the SR Policy architecture and defines the following terms: Headend, Color, and Endpoint.